Duayt/card/README.md

-# card
+# Playing Card on Python
-Card Game Repos
+This repo to teach myself to write game on python